 Since DSEK requires a much smaller incision than full-thickness corneal transplant surgery, it has several advantages over the full-thickness procedure.
 Patients have a faster visual recovery time, less postoperative astigmatism, decreased the chance of rejection, and less risk of damage after eye trauma.

 It is important to recognize that DSEK is not like cataract surgery; the patient must be aware that vision will take longer to become clear.
 There are no sutures to keep the transplant in place.
 Rather, an air bubble is placed into the eye to keep the transplanted tissue in place.
 Because air floats up, the patient must lie on his back or keep his head face-up as much as possible for the first 24 to 48 hours after surgery.
 This is usually the typical duration that the air bubble lasts.
 Also, since there are no sutures used to anchor the graft, there is a risk that the graft may “slip” or dislocate after surgery, in which case the surgeon will need to “re-float” the graft in the days or weeks after the surgery.

 As with all surgeries, a corneal transplant carries the risk of infection and bleeding.
 Also, as is the case with any type of transplant, the risk of rejecting the donated tissue is a possibility.
 Any post-surgery trauma, such as falling or getting hit in the eye, can result in the opening of the wound since the donor tissue in a PKP is sewn into place with fine sutures.
 Astigmatism, or curvature that is not perfectly round and regular, is common after PK surgery.
 Consequently, some patients may need to wear a rigid gas-permeable contact lens after their transplant to correct astigmatism and optimize visual acuity.
 Transplants may also age and fail with time.

 Patients must keep in mind that a transplant is more involved in surgery than cataract surgery.
-The postoperative course is more prolonged, with transplant patients seeing their doctor many times during the year after surgery to optimize visual outcome.
+The postoperative course is more prolonged, with transplant patients seeing their doctor many times during the year after surgery to optimize visual outcomes.
 Achieving good, stable vision may take up to a year.